silverhammermba/blog/_posts/2022-05-31-child-paradox.markdown

 Engelstein presents two similar examples in the book, which I will reproduce here.
-First, at the end of Chapter 6, "Feeling the Loss", we have a presentation of a classic paradox in probability.
+First, at the end of Chapter 6, "Feeling the Loss", we have a presentation of a classic paradox in probability called The Two Child Paradox.

 > You're talking to woman at a park and she say she has two children.
 Suddenly a
 > boy runs up and grabs her hand and you ask if this is her son.
 She replies